dariusbarbus/patterns/README.md

 ## Fifth Pattern

-The next one is a variation of the [[Implementing Patterns#Second Pattern|Second Pattern]].
+The next one is a variation of the Second Pattern.
 Following the same structure, we will make the same change as the previous one, instead of printing `i` we will print `j`.

 ```c++
 #include <iostream>